The Rebellion That Never Died: How the Left is Reinventing Itself Beyond Labour”

 Nothing would please the mainstream Parties more than if the people were to revert back to a time of apathy, where they lose interest in politics again, a time when we barely managed to turn out and vote.
 The Labour Party are losing members fast.

-However these members are not leaving the battlefield, they are regrouping.
-The Left is not shrinking, it is going through a phase of disruption.
-Socialists are joining new grassroots movements and Parties such as Chris Williamson’s grassroots movement or the Workers Party both growing expeditionary while the Labour Party shrinks.
-Others are turning to the Socialist Party, the CPB is having a revival as we see Marx’s being more relevant than ever.
+However, these members are not leaving the battlefield; they are regrouping.
+The Left is not shrinking; it is going through a phase of disruption.
+Socialists are joining new grassroots movements and Parties such as Chris Williamson’s grassroots movement or George Galloway’s Workers Party, both growing expeditionary while the Labour Party shrinks.
+Others are turning to the Socialist Party, and the CPB is having a revival, as we see Marx being more relevant than ever.

-The question is can these movements make a difference and the answer is an overwhelming yes!
+The question is, can these movements make a difference, and the answer is a resounding yes!

 POLITICAL DISRUPTION